How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • be friendly and welcoming.

-As a child matures, he will be better able to navigate strangers, become more attentive, and learn to recognize potentially dangerous situations.
+As the child grows up, he will have a better understanding of communicating with strangers, will become more attentive and will learn to distinguish between potentially dangerous situations.
 In the meantime, the baby is still too trusting, mom and dad should not leave him unattended.

 How do you think children can be kept as safe as possible?
 And how to teach a child not to trust suspicious strangers?